Lilianada/Lilyslab/Content/essays/how-i-write-well.md

 - **Elegant articulations** — "Beautiful.
 I couldn't have said it better myself."
 - **Make someone feel seen** — "Yes!
 That's exactly how I feel!"

-My works fall under the last two categories.
-I like to write to make someone feel seen or heard, for elegant articlulations as well.
+My writing usually falls under the last two categories, for elegant articulations and to make the readers feel seen or heard.
 And I hope that by the time you're done reading this work, you think "wow, this piece was thoughtfully written and the writer articulated herself and her processes in such a genuine way" or something close to that at least.

+### My Writing Process

 While I'm not a master at writing, the first step for me is usually to choose a topic.